wallee-payment/wallee-sample-mobile-backend/README.md

 ### Configure API Credentials

 The application user ID and the shared secret we put into a meta store.
 We use
-- `WalleeApiUserId` for the application user ID and
+- `WalleeApplicationUserId` for the application user ID and
-- `WalleeApiKey` for the API key.
+- `WalleeApplicationUserKey` for the API key.

 You can specify both configurations within the meta store configuration: https://console.cloud.google.com/compute/metadata